About the Author

 University of Aberdeen

 I first created this site because I had received invaluable assistance and advice from elder anthropologists working in NE Asia and Alaska, and Koryak Net is one way I repay this debt in terms of generalized reciprocity.
 Now, the main purpose of Koryak Net is to provide scholarly information on the indigenous people of northern Kamchatka, especially those who are often labeled "Koryak."
-My dissertation deconstructs this label, but like many labels (including "man" and "woman") they remain useful as a point of departure as long as one doesn't think of them as referring to real entities with essential identities.
+My dissertation deconstructed this label, but like many labels they remain useful as a point of departure as long as one doesn't think of them as referring to real entities with essential identities.

 Curriculum Vitae